PROVEN RESULTS

-nmCRPC=prostate cancer that has not spread (non-metastatic) and does not respond to hormone therapy*
+NUBEQA® was studied in men with prostate cancer that has not spread (non-metastatic) and does not respond to ADT

 - 1509 men between the ages of 48 and 95 were included in the study, with a median† age of 74